Science & Technology in History of Rock & Roll

 The invention of the electric guitar, an instrument that could produce the kind—and amount—of volume necessary to match a band's horn was key to the development of the rock sound.
-Specifically, the solid-body guitar created by musician Leo Fender, took strumming to a whole new level.
+Specifically, the solid-body guitar created by radio repairman Leo Fender, took strumming to a whole new level.
 First, Fender's model was louder than any of the original versions of electric guitars.
 Second, it sounded cleaner, more controlled, than the harsh tones produced before.
 Third, and most importantly, the Fender electric guitar, with its simple design and easy assembly, could be cheaply produced, and therefore sold at a far lower price than any other electric guitar on the market.
 By the mid-fifties, several companies were distributing a variety of good quality, relatively inexpensive—and loud!—electric guitars and bass guitars.

 These innovations transformed the sound of jazz, blues, and rhythm and blues music from which rock and roll derived, and would later come to represent the most recognizable tool of the rock trade.
 But it wasn't the medium through which people learned about rock and roll.
 For rock to become a national—and international—phenomenon as quickly as it did, for the sound of these wicked new instruments to reach the ears of teens everywhere, another crucial invention would be needed.9